MuhammadUzair0786/Machine-Learning-Model-Building/README.md

 ---

+## Usage

+1. Open the notebook in Jupyter.
+2. Follow the steps for simple or multiple linear regression as needed.
+3. Visualize and interpret the results.
+4. Modify the code for your own datasets and features.

+---

-This notebook is a practical guide for beginners to understand and implement simple linear regression for predictive modeling.
+This project is a practical guide for beginners to understand and apply both simple and multiple linear regression for predictive modeling.